-15. Parc Floral de Paris
+17. Parc Floral de Paris

-For older kids there are activities such as table tennis, mini-golf and ropes courses, you’ll have to pay extra for these.
+For older kids there are activities such as table tennis, mini-golf, and ropes courses, you’ll have to pay extra for these.
 Most of the outdoor activities are available during the warmer months.
 Summer really is the best time to visit, as there are also free open-air concerts that are held here during the summer.

 The park opens at 9:30 am every day of the week and closing hours depend on the season.
 The park has been updated with disabled people in mind, who get priority admission and can find wheelchairs to rent if necessary.

+Entry to the park costs €2.50 at full price, and €1.50 for the reduced prices.
 The city of Paris also offers free guided tours on request.
 For your visiting tickets, you can easily grab them online.

 See Related: Best Travel Apps for Europe

-16. Cathédrale Notre-Dame de Paris
+18. Cathédrale Notre-Dame de Paris